math-comp/analysis/CONTRIBUTING.md

 to mathcomp's [contribution
 guide](https://github.com/math-comp/math-comp/blob/master/CONTRIBUTING.md).

+## Policy for Pull Requests

+Always submit a pull request for code and wait for the CI to pass before merging.
+Text markup files may be edited directly though, should you have commit rights.

 ## `=>` vs. `-->` vs. `cvg` vs. `lim`

 TODO: explain in particular the lemmas `cvgP`, `cvg_ex`